mlvinb/Turf_Management_System/README.md

 ## 📄 License

-This project is open for learning.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project with proper attribution.